sztokbant/sztoks/README.md

 ## Development

-_Sztoks_ was built using Spring Boot and Java technology with a web front-end.
+_Sztoks_ is built using Spring Boot and Java technology with a web front-end.

 To run from IntelliJ IDEA, create a Gradle run configuration, set *Tasks* as `:bootRun`, and set the following "Environment variables" in order to point to